InigoValentin/ObJS/README.md

 * Zoom in and out.
 * Object movement.
 * Mouse and touch control.
-* Choose to draw (or not) vertizes, edges or faces.
+* Choose to draw (or not) vertices, edges or faces.
 * Use mtl files for material color.
-* Change colors of background, vertizes, edges, and faces during runtime.
+* Change colors of background, vertices, edges, and faces during runtime.
 * Change face transparency during runtime, so hidden elements are visible.
 * Change zoom and rotation speed during runtime.